RetainCountZero/SQL-Scripts/README.md

   How to create RESOURCE2, create a tablespace, create a user and grant sufficient privileges.
 After using this script a new 'Mandant' can be created in the 'BelVis Benutzerverwaltung'.
   Also a hint how to drop users no longer required.

+* *BelVis-Script-on-all-BelVisAdm*

+  A very simple script which queries the BelVisAdm schema and creates a batch task file to run a predefined sql-script against all BelVis tenants.

+* *BelVis-Statistics.sql*

+  This scripts can be executed on any BelVis tenant to create new database statistics and set some statistics to recommended values.
+It is advises to run this script as a regular job.
+Use BelVis-Script-on-BelVisAdm.sql to create the job script.

 * *BelVis-Systeminfo-Correction.sql*